RitAreaSciencePark/Protein_Crystallization_Data_Extraction/README.md

 ---

----

 ## Licence

-This project is released under the terms of the licence included in the `LICENCE` file.
+This project is released under the terms of the licence included in the `LICENCE` file: `Copyright (c) 2025 RitAreaSciencePark`

 ---

+## Citation

+If you use this tool in your research, please cite the associated thesis and the Protein Data Bank:
+> R. N. NANA<sup>1</sup>, Valerio PIOMPONI<sup>1</sup> and Adrea DALLE VEDOVE<sup>2</sup> (2026) "Data Extraction Tool for Protein
+Crystallization Conditions".

+> M. L. Lynch, M. F. Dudek, and S. E. Bowman (2020) A searchable database of crystallization cocktails in the pdb: analyzing the chemical condition space. *Patterns 1* no. **4**,